Sadie Morgan

 Sadie Anna Morgan OBE (born 28 February 1969) is an English designer.
 In 1995 she founded dRMM, the RIBA Stirling Prize winning architecture practice, with Alex de Rijke and Philip Marsh.

 Morgan is the chair of the Independent Design Panel for High Speed Two (HS2) UK, and a board member of both the National Infrastructure Commission (NIC) UK and the Thames Estuary 2050 Growth Commission.
 She is one of the Mayor's Design Advocates for the Greater London Authority (GLA), a Non-Executive Director of the Major Projects Association, a Professor of Professional Practice at London University of Westminster, and a Fellow of the UK Royal Society for the Encouragement of Arts, Manufactures and Commerce.
+In 2019, she cofounded the Quality of Life Foundation.

+The developer Dicle Guntas and Sadie Morgan launched a new initiative, Forefront, to activate underused urban spaces, transforming overlooked areas into vibrant, community-focused places in August 2025.

 Early life and education

 Morgan grew up in Kent, England, in a cooperative community set up by her grandfather, a psychiatrist and progressive socialist.
 Morgan's father was an architect and her mother is a designer and design lecturer.
 She studied at Kingston Polytechnic between 1989 and 1991, and in 1993 completed an MA at the Royal College of Art, London, UK.
 In 2016 she was awarded an honorary doctorate from the London South Bank University.